edgedb/edgedb-js/docs/index.rst

 ============

-You can install the published database driver and optional (but recommended!) generators from npm and deno.land using your package manager of choice.
+You can install the published database driver and optional (but recommended!) generators from npm using your package manager of choice.

 .. tabs::